feugy/melodie/README.md

 When using real services, update the mocks by defining `UPDATE_NOCKS` environment variables (whatever its value).
 **Nocks will stay unchanged on test failure**.

-Some providers need access keys.
+Some providers need access keys during tests.
 Just make a `.env` file in the root folder, with the appropriate values:

 ```
 DISCOGS_TOKEN=XYZ
-AUDIODB_KEY=123
+AUDIODB_KEY=1
 ```